superfly/docs/rails/getting-started/fly-rails.html.md

 ## Install the `flyctl` command line interface

 First you'll need to [install the Fly CLI and signup for a Fly account](/docs/hands-on/install-flyctl/).
-The gem used in the next step will use this CLI to deploy your applicaton to Fly and it's something that's worth learning more about as you become more comfortable with Fly.
+The gem used in the next step will use this CLI to deploy your application to Fly and it's something that's worth learning more about as you become more comfortable with Fly.

 ## Install the gem